jenkinsci/appscan-plugin/README.md

 **HCL AppScan Enterprise prerequisites**

-HCL AppScan Jenkins Plug-in supports integration with HCL AppScan Enterprise for creation and execution of ADAC jobs.
+HCL AppScan Jenkins plug-in supports integration with HCL AppScan Enterprise for creation and execution of ADAC jobs.
 To use this integration, you must have access to a running instance of AppScan Enterprise Server  version 9.0.3.14 or later.
 Please note that Content Scan jobs are not supported through this integration.

 ## Usage
 **Integration with HCL AppScan on Cloud/HCL AppScan 360°** \